top of page

 Everything you need to know about us and what we do.

-Our physical office location remains closed at this time for most supports and services.
 Our program staff is available daily from 9 am to 5 pm to provide support for members remotely.
 For immediate emergency help, please contact 911.

 At our organization, we are dedicated to providing comprehensive, trauma-informed grief support to meet the diverse needs of our communities.
 Here’s a look at the grief supports we currently offer:

 One-to-One Peer Support Sessions: We offer up to 8 free, 30-minute sessions for adults (ages 18+) and up to 12 free, 30-minute sessions for teens, children, and adolescents (ages 6-17).
 These sessions can be conducted over the phone or via Zoom, with Zoom recommended for younger children (ages 6-13) to ensure a more engaging and comfortable experience.
+Please refer to our Individual Support Sessions page for more information.

 Group Peer Support Sessions: Our group peer support sessions are a cornerstone of our support services.
 Please refer to our Adult Group Programs page for detailed information.
 We offer free ongoing weekly support groups and closed support groups throughout the year to foster a sense of community and shared healing.
 Most of our groups currently run via Zoom.
 We occasionally offer in-person support groups throughout the year at our main office location in Mississauga.
 These groups are offered based on demand, need, and availability of facilitators.

 Educational Webinars: Throughout the year, we provide various 1-hour webinars featuring guest speakers.
-These webinars cover a range of grief-related topics.
+These free/donation-based webinars cover a range of grief-related topics.
 For example, past topics such as Sleep and Grief, Complicated Relationships, and Navigating Suicide Loss were covered.
 Our goal is to amplify voices, spread awareness, and support you in your healing journey.

 Professional Workshops: Our "Navigating Through Grief" workshops are designed for professionals, schools, businesses, and organizations.
 These workshops offer practical tips and tools to support oneself and others in grief, with varying costs and topics tailored to different needs.
+Learn more by visiting our Workshops tab.

 Through these diverse support options, we strive to offer the compassion, understanding, and resources you need during your time of grief.